Jacob-Rose/SamplifyPlus-JUCE/README.md

 - Comment Code

+## Learning Outcomes

+- Learned how to read waveforms and draw custom waveforms based off their data
+- Learned how to manage memory effectively to reduce UI hanging
+- Learned to use JUCE library
+- Gained skill in C++ and standard library features included in it

 **NOTE IF USE:**

 Project currently creates a copy of each file with a .samp extension.
 This will hopefully be changed to a single folder that can be deleted, but currently there is an included .bat file to delete all sample files.
 Put this file in your sample directory and run.